 Because you have to make decisions as soon as possible, you have no time to keep changing back and forth.
 As well, it will not be wise to keep switching ideas and designs.
 You can set shorter time frames and reach goals much faster.

 One of the reasons to consider a short engagement is you commit to a lot of things sooner than usual.
 Once you have sent the save-the-dates and invitations, you will slowly see the RSVPs roll in (provided you set a specific deadline for it!).
 There will most likely be lesser changes on your guests’ schedule given that your wedding is soon up and coming.

 It is much less likely that their circumstance will change in a short amount of time. i.e., job change, vacations booked, pregnancies, moving out of the area, etc.

 If you work with a consultant or a wedding planner to get your thoughts organized in a short amount of time, you will be surprised at how productive and creative you get to be!

 You can decide on things more efficiently.
 Setting the proper time frame for your decisions should mitigate the stress of “indecisiveness.”

 5. Possibly Better Pricing

-Although it might be hard to find availability with venues and vendors if you opt to choose a rather short engagement, if you find the right vendors, you might be able to get better pricing.
+Although it might be hard to find availability with venues and vendors if you opt to choose a rather short engagement, you might be able to get better pricing if you find the right vendors.

 Now, be careful.
 Some venues and vendors might do the exact opposite and price much higher because of how soon your wedding is.